eagle-io/docs/source/api/resources/nodes.rst

     Argument                        Example                     Description
     ============================    ========================    =================================================================
     **nowTime**                     2021-06-01T00:00:00Z        *Optional*.
 Default is null (current time).
-                                                                :ref:`ISO8601<time-format-iso8601>` timestamp to use for report
+                                                                :ref:`ISO8601<time-format-iso8601>` url encoded timestamp to use
-                                                                generation.
+                                                                for report generation.
 All current values and historic records are relative to this timestamp.

     **timezone**                    Etc/UTC                     *Optional - Default is report timezone*.
                                                                 :ref:`Timezone <timezone>` applied to timestamps.
 Only specify